doniyorkhasanov/blacksoulgem95.github.io/source/_posts/01FWEWXQV70VA2XR5CSPYMYYX5_jigsaw-an-honest-review.md

 GitHub is expecting a docs folder in the live branch to be used for the site hosting, hence it just works out.

-Also, is important to generate the CNAME file so that Github will not erase your custom domain settings at each deployment.
+Also, is important to generate the CNAME file so that GitHub will not erase your custom domain settings at each deployment.

 Summing up, this weekend working with Jigsaw was a pleasure, and I strongly suggest anyone thinking about building a